Checking History-Determinism is NP-hard for Parity Automata: Appendix for

 Given an arena as above, a \emph{play} of this arena is an infinite path starting at $v_0$, and is formed as follows.
 A play starts with a token at the start vertex $v_0$, and proceeds for countably infinite rounds.
 At each round, the player who owns the vertex on which the token is currently placed chooses an outgoing edge, and the token is moved along this edge to the next vertex for another round of play.
 This creates an infinite path in the arena, which we call a play of $G$.

 A \emph{game} $\Gc$ consists of an arena $G=(V,E)$ and a winning condition given by a language $L \subseteq E^{\omega}$.
 We say that Eve \emph{wins a play} $\rho$ in $G$ if $\rho$ is in $L$, and Adam wins otherwise.
-Eve is said to have a \emph{winning strategy} if she has a strategy to ensure that any play that can be produced when she plays according to her strategy is winning for Eve.
+A \emph{strategy} for Eve in such a game $\Gc$ is a function from the set of plays that end at an Eve's vertex to an outgoing edge from that vertex.
+Such an Eve strategy is said to be a \emph{winning strategy} for Eve if any play that can be produced when she plays according to her strategy is winning for Eve.
 We say that Eve \emph{wins the game} if she has a winning strategy.
 Winning strategies are defined for Adam analogously, and we say that Adam wins the game if he has a winning strategy.
-In this paper we will deal with $\omega$-regular games, which are known to be determined~\cite{Mar75,GH82}, i.e. each game has a winner.
-Two games are \emph{equivalent} if they have the same winner.